cytomine/Cytomine-bootstrap/core/README.md

-# Dockerfile Tomcat7
+# Dockerfile Core

 ## Info

-This Dockerfile creates a container running tomcat7
+This Dockerfile creates a container running tomcat7 with a specified WAR in URL

 ## Install

-`docker build -t cytomine/tomcat7 .`
+`docker build -t cytomine/core .`

 ## Usage